 In 1988, Velo Promo started up a series of San Joaquin Valley races in February, in response to a call from the U.S. National Team, who was looking for early season training races.
 Many of these events are still on the early calendar, including the Snelling/Merced weekend and the Pine Flat weekend.
 The Visalia and Rocky Hill races were also a part of this series, started by Velo Promo.

 Velo Promo has put on the Early Bird Criterium series since 1988 in Fremont, introducing many new riders to racing each January.
 The 1988-92 Tour of Nevada/Tour of the Loneliest Road 9-day stage race across Nevada (Point-to-point with police escorts, etc), while never a financial success, is looked back to fondly by riders, officials and volunteers, and awaits only a sponsor to return.
-Three other stage races, the Madera County Stage Race, the Kern County Women's Stage Race and the Gold Nugget Junior Stage Race are on the current VP calendar.
+Three other stage races, the Madera County Stage Race, the Kern County/Mariposa Women's Stage Race and the Gold Nugget Junior Stage Race have been on the VP calendar.